ngroegli/hacky-easter-2024/Level 3 - Take It Easy/Red Door/README.md

 ![reddoor.jpg](reddoor.jpg)

 # Solution
-Use exiftool on Linux to get coordinates of the image:
+I used exiftool on Linux to get coordinates of the image:

     ➜  Downloads exiftool reddoor.jpg
     ExifTool Version Number         : 12.40